Saieeshsrao/sochcast-/README.md

-## **Sochcast Clone**
+# Sochcast Clone

-This project was created using React Framework.
+This project was created using the React framework.
+You can view it at [Sochcast Clone](https://cc27-122-171-16-3.ngrok-free.app/) (note: the link may not work if the port is closed, as it is running locally for demo purposes).

-**Features**
+## Features

- **Show List:**
+### Show List

-○ Fetch and display a list of all available shows.
+- **Fetch and Display:** Retrieve and display a list of all available shows.

-○ Each show should display its title and show image.
+- **Show Details:** Each show displays its title and show image.

-**Episode List:**
+### Episode List

-○ When a user clicks on a show, displays a list of episodes for that show.
+- **Display Episodes:** When a user clicks on a show, a list of episodes for that show is displayed.

-○ Each episode  displays its title, image and author
+- **Episode Details:** Each episode displays its title, image, and author.

-**TODO- (the api provided doesnt have audio path and episode list)**
+### TODO

-○ When a user clicks on an episode's play button, the episode starts playing.
+- **Audio Playback:** Implement audio playback for episodes (the provided API currently lacks audio paths and episode lists).

-○ The player displays the currently playing episode's title.
+- **Player Controls:**

-○ The player has controls for play, pause, and volume.
+  - Play, pause, and volume control.

-○ The player automatically plays the next episode when the current one
+  - Automatically play the next episode when the current one finishes.

 ## How to RUN Locally